indestructible-type/Jost/README.md

 ========
 ![Jost* Picture](https://indestructibletype.com/assets/Jost-h.svg)
 Jost* is an original font created by indestructible type*.
-It is inspired by the designs of Paul Renner.
-This is version 3.4.
+It is inspired by the 1920s German sans-serifs.
+This is version 3.5.

 Jost* is designed and maintained by [Owen Earl](https://ewonrael.github.io/), who is the creator of the font foundry [indestructible type*](http://indestructible-type.github.io).

 About
 -----
-Jost* is a font for the digital age.
-It's based off of the work of Paul Renner, the designer of Futura.
-Jost* is an origonal font that aims to keep the attitude of Futura rather than the exact design.
-Futura was designed to be functional in its day and in that spirit, Jost* aims to be as functional as possible in the digital era.
-For that reason it deviates from the exact designs of Paul Renner, favoring, for example, a larger x-height.
-It also includes features, many of which would not be possible in the era of Paul Renner.
+During the 1920s there was a radical shift in German sans serif letterforms.
+A marriage between the precise geometry of earlier German sans serifs with the clean legibility of the humanists coming out of England, yielded a geometric sans serif that is so iconic that it still looks as futuristic and forward- thinking as it did almost 100 years ago.
+Jost* is an ode to this era of type design.
+Instead of trying to recreate it precisely, Jost* aims to capture the spirit, using the technologies of today.

 Jost* has 9 weights, ranging from Hairline to Black.
 It can support many languages, includes stylistic alternatives, and both tabular and proportional numbers.
 Using Jost* on the web is as easy as copying a line of code into your webpage and includes automatic updates.
 As of version 3.0, Jost* supports OpenType